HannaGfrorer/Dog-quiz/README.md

  - Solution; change padding in button and change padding, width and margin in quiz-section.
 2.The Timer on the Quiz page carries on to finish and then says "Done" and doesn't reset automatically.
  -  Solution; The timer resets once the 'Reload' button is clicked.
-3. The font awsom dont work on the quiz-page.
+3. The font awsom don't work on the quiz-page.
--solution;
+-solution; Add the script of fontawsom in the head of the quiz.html.

 # Deployment